Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 5 - Tip Calculator

 A Tip Calculator that helps users calculate the tip amount and total bill amount based on a selected tip percentage.

+### Day 6 - Number Guessing Game

+A Number Guessing Game where users try to guess a randomly generated number between 1 and 50 within a limited number of attempts